Trainee Automotive Mechanic / Service Technician – Manchester

 Here at Tesla, our technicians are the backbone of our Service operation.
 As the newest member of Tesla’s flagship Service Technician Traineeship Programme, you’ll play a key part in supporting us in our mission ‘to accelerate the world’s transition to sustainable energy’ and forming our next generation of Automotive Service Technicians.
 We create some of the most innovative vehicles ever made, and as a Service Technician Trainee, you’ll help ensure these vehicles are repaired & maintained to a high standard for our customers.

-Whether you’re looking for an alternative to further education, just graduated, or simply wanting a change of career that better combines your love of technology & practical repairs, this is a fantastic opportunity to receive expert career training & mentorship from service industry professionals who are passionate about helping you succeed every step of the way.
+Whether you’ve just completed an NVQ/IMI in vehicle maintenance or simply want to level‑up your previous workshop experience, this is a fantastic opportunity to receive expert career training & mentorship from service industry professionals who are passionate about helping you succeed every step of the way.

 We are currently offering Service Technician Trainee vacancies across our following UK & Ireland locations.
-As our Certified Pre-Owned (CPO) team is growing, we\'re excited to announce select locations will specialize in this business area.
+As our Certified Pre‑Owned (CPO) team is growing, we’re excited to announce select locations will specialise in this business area.

-During this 24-month training programme you’ll receive world class training from Tesla technical trainers who are experts in their field.
-A strong emphasis on practical skills and on-the-job training will set the foundation of your career as a Tesla Technician.
-All programme training will be hosted from our dedicated training facilities in Heathrow and/or Manchester.
+During this 12‑month training programme you’ll receive world‑class training from Tesla technical trainers who are experts in their field.
+A strong emphasis on practical skills and on‑the‑job training will set the foundation of your career as a Tesla Technician.
+All programme training will be hosted from our state‑of‑the‑art training facilities in Heathrow, Sheffield and/or Manchester.

-This programme has a strong focus on potential rather than academic achievement.
-For this reason, please note the recruitment process for this programme will only consist of 2 stages; a short telephone screening call with a Tesla Recruiter, and an in-person group assessment session (hosted at select locations).
+Please note the recruitment process for this programme will only consist of 3 stages: a short online questionnaire, a telephone screening call with a Tesla Recruiter, and a final interview with the local team.

 What You’ll Do